Moolfel/short-demo-on-missing-data/README.md

 ### Why is data missing?

-The source of missing data can be very different. like:
+The reason of missing data can be very different. like:

 - A value is missing because it was forgotten, lost or not stored properly
 - For a certain observation, the value does not exist